turkish-nlp-suite/.github/profile/README.md

 :sunglasses: We love cutting edge NLP
 ====
 We corporate modern techniques into all our work including transformers, GPU computing as well as using the most efficient data structures.
-For some examples, the brand new Turkish spaCy model `tr_core_web_trf` is a transformer based pipeline; mini project "Quick FAQ Chatbot" integrates `sentence-transformers` and so on.
+For some examples, the brand new Turkish spaCy model `tr_core_web_trf` is a transformer based pipeline; mini project "Quick FAQ Chatbot" integrates `sentence-transformers` and more.

 :blue_book:  We love compiling datasets
 ====